Cap gun: History

-Real guns that used caps first appeared around the Civil War era, when faster firing weapons were needed.
+Real guns that used caps first appeared around the United States Civil War era, when faster firing weapons were needed.
 The Springfield Model 1855 musket was fitted with a Maynard tape primer.
 A roll of paper impregnated with fulminate served as the detonator, but it was found to be impractical in wet or muddy conditions and the Union army reverted to using the conventional copper percussion cap.
 After the demand for caps declined, firearms companies experimented with toy cap guns modeled after real percussion cap guns.

 Cap guns became especially popular when the heroes of cinema and television rode through the West, ridding the territories of villains.
 Many cap guns were named after or endorsed by leading matinee idols like Roy Rogers, Gene Autry, Hopalong Cassidy, The Lone Ranger, Tonto, Dale Evans, Marshal Matt Dillon, or any of countless others.

 The "Golden Age" of cap guns was roughly a 20-year period following World War II when television became popular and such companies as Nichols, Hubley, Kenton, Kilgore, Wyandotte, Classy, Mattel, Actoy, Esquire, George Schmidt, and J & E Stevens in the US and companies like Lone Star Toys in the UK made millions of cap guns in various versions.
 While many had their names patterned after a hero or heroine, many cap guns were also named with western-sounding names, like: "Stallion 45", "Pony", "Mustang", "Pioneer", "Cowboy", "Texan", "Colt 45", "Rodeo", and such.

 Children all over the world emulated their heroes by collecting and playing with these toy guns.
 However, when the Western television shows began to fade away and the heroes retired, the cap gun continued to be produced in military and secret agent modes until the popularity of the tie-in toy guns also diminished, and eventually all of the famous cap gun manufacturers either sold out to other toy companies or started manufacturing other types of toys.